-- Tone and civility: Let's maintain a supportive learning community where everyone feels safe and where people can disagree amicably.
-Remember that sarcasm doesn't always come across online.
+- Tone and civility: Let's maintain a supportive learning community where people can disagree amicably.
+Remember that sarcasm does not always come across online.
 The instructor and TA both work very hard to provide a positive learning experience.
-Please keep this in mind and remain civilized and respectful in your email and discussion board communications. - Citing your sources: When we have academic discussions, please cite your sources to back up what you say.
+Please keep this in mind and remain civilized and respectful in your email and online discussion board communications. - Citing your sources: When we have academic discussions, please cite your sources to back up what you say.
 (For the textbook or other course materials, please use APA style.
 For online sources, be sure to include a link.)